Frequently Asked Questions

 The solar systems we install typically have a payback period of five to seven years.
 Considering the system will generate electricity for 30 years, an Internal Rate of Return (IRR) of 15% is not unusual.
 A $15,000 investment in solar could save you over $150,000.

 Let’s talk rebates.

-The main incentive that all tax paying Americans qualify for is the 30% Federal Tax Credit that will be available until December 31, 2016.
+The main incentive that all tax paying Americans qualify for is the 30% Federal Investment Tax Credit that will be available until December 31, 2019.
 See detailed Federal 30% Tax Credit info here.